Policy and Procedure Name:

 whole person impairment (WPI).

-worker has permanently lost an eye due to enucleation, they are entitled to
+permanently lost an eye due to enucleation, they are entitled to total loss of

 5. The loss of

-vision for traumatic cataract is based on the injured worker’s post injury
+vision for traumatic cataract is based on the IW’s post injury vision prior to

 a.
 Cataracts that